dakyskye/dxhd/README.md

 * support for any shell scripting language (sh, bash, ksh, zsh, python, perl etc.) given as a shebang
 * support for global variable declarations in a config
 * support for scripting, as much as a user wishes!
+* support for running as many dxhd instances simultaneously as you want, to logically separate your keybindings.

 ## Configuration